damien-meere/full_stack_milestone/README.md

 By filtering the product list on on these categories, users can quickly identify priced reduced items.
 As such, it increases the chances of customers adding these items to their shopping bag.

 ####    View total for all queued items for purchase
+Customers need to be able to keep track of the total cost of all items they're added to their shopping bag during a session.
+With each item that's added, customers must be able to see at all times what charges they can expect, including any delivery charges.
+This user story is fulfilled though the use of the shopping bag placeholder in the navbar (top right of page).
+At all times, this figure is updated based on the input of the user.

 ####    View Inventory Status of a product
+It's important that when purchasing a product, Customers can be assured that their order can be fulfilled.
+With that in mind, When customers view the

 ### Registration and Individual User Account Functionality
 ####    Register for an account